 This article about “The Book of your Voice” by Julie Elizabeth Leto is worth reading.
 Also: “Often when a new book feels as though it’s sticking, it’s because you haven’t got the voice right,” says Nicola Morgan in her excellent essay.

 You want to use the amount of detail and description that will make the the scene feel real and immediate, but not so much that the reader feels overloaded with unecessary details.
 The key is to use details that are relevant to what you’re describing, and that matter to the story, and that are not themselves already obvious or self-evident (there is no need to make a note of the sky being blue, unless the fact that is is blue is interesting or relevant or unexpected in some way.)
 Description should also not be dropped in the middle of, say, an action scene, as it slows down the action.
 Here’s a good article from Bella Online about describing characters.
-Mike Klaasen has a good essay on bringing words and scenes to life with description, and how to avoid using too much.
+Beth Hill also has some good guidelines for how to use description.

 I wish I could tell you.
 If there were an easy fix for writer’s block, no one would have it.

 My sole real observation on the topic of block is that writer’s block isn’t a disease.
 It’s a symptom of the disease.
 There is something causing your writers block: you’ve gone down the wrong road in your plot, you haven’t learned how to outline, you’re trying to make yourself write something you don’t really want to write, you’re depressed or stressed, etc. Figure out the cause and fix that and the symptom will probably go away.
 Now, I don’t know how useful that is.
 Probably not nearly as useful as this essay by Elizabeth Moon, which strikes me as one of the few useful things I’ve ever read on the topic.